The Hague Netherlands Temple

 Total Floor Area:10,500 square feet

-The The Hague Netherlands Temple was the first temple built in the Netherlands.
+The The Hague Netherlands Temple was the eighth temple built in Europe and the first built in the Netherlands.

 A church building was razed to permit construction of the The Hague Netherlands Temple since the city would allow only one building on the site, which is located in a city park.